DworkinLab/Bio720/README.md

 # Bio720

-** Please note: this page is currently a stub with minimal information!!! **
+*Please note: this page is currently a stub with minimal information!!*

 ## Course Summary
 This is the page for Bio720, a practical introduction to bioinformatics and genomics research.